AaronRAppel/ski-resort-forecast/README.md

 ### Responsive Design
  Both the graph and the table are responsive.
 When the graph gets below a certain size, I update the date labels to only show the day as opposed to showing the date in YYYY-MM-DD format.
 The table is just side-scrollable, which comes by default with MUI.
 If I had more time, I would update the table rows to display the data in a more condensed way when on narrower screens.

+The app is wrapped `<React.StrictMode>`, so in development we render components twice which causes us to hit the API twice on the initial call.
+This will not happen in production, and if you would like to change it here, remove `<React.StrictMode>` in `src/index.tsx`.

+Error handling: There is an error boundary wrapping the app, and I added basic error handling and retry functionality so that when a fetch fails, the user is notified and they have the option to retry the call.
+There is a fake resort with invalid coordinates at the bottom of the dropdown which you can use to test this functionality.
+(The endpoints also fail with 500s sporadically)

+We only fetch data once for each resort.
+It would be simple to add a update data button by applying the retry logic, but I chose not to do that for now.

 ## README requirements
 Provide a README.md file that: